IBMStreams/streamsx.jmxclients/streams-metric-exporter/README.md

 ## /instances/{instancename}/jobs/{jobid}
 Job information and metrics for a single job

-## /streamsexporter || /jobtracker
-The Provides a complete overview of the streams-metric-exporter server.
-Not recommended for programatic interface, however, a good interface for status of this server

 ## /instances/{instancename}/metrics
 Retrieves all metrics for the selected instance

 ## /instances/{instancename}/snapshots
 Retrieves all snapshots for the selected instance

+## /streamsexporter || /streamsexporter
+The Provides a complete overview of the streams-metric-exporter server.
+Not recommended for programatic interface, however, a good interface for status of this server

+## /config
+Displays JSON view of the configuration values the program is using.<br>
+**Note:** passwords are displayed as "(hidden)" if they were specified

 # Passthrough REST Endpoints
 These endpoints are not cached, rather, they are passed through directly to the Streams JMX Server API